-The Institute is jointly controlled with Gabriel Dumont Institute of Native Studies and Applied Research and its related entities: Dumont Technical Institute Inc., Gabriel Dumont Institute Training & Employment Inc., the Gabriel Dumont Scholarship Foundation II, and Gabriel Dumont Institute Press Inc. The Board of Governors of Gabriel Dumont College Inc. are the governors of all the controlled entities.
+The Institute is jointly controlled with Gabriel Dumont Institute of Native Studies and Applied Research and its related entities: Dumont Technical Institute Inc., Gabriel Dumont Institute Training & Employment Inc., the Gabriel Dumont Scholarship Foundation II, and the Board of Governors of Gabriel Dumont College Inc. are the governors of all the controlled entities.